FAQ

 A reservation is a geographic area with defined boundaries recognized by the U.S. for a tribe to live and govern its people.
 Some tribal members choose to live on the reservation; others do not.

 Land has great spiritual and cultural significance to tribes.
-Even in modern times, activities like hunting, fishing, gardening and logging provide a vital connection to Indian culture and traditions.
+Even in modern times, activities like hunting, fishing, gathering, and logging provide a vital connection to Native culture and traditions.

 Tribes can have new lands taken into trust with the approval of the Secretary of the Interior or by action of Congress.
-Local officials are given the opportunity to comment on such requests.
+State and local officials are given the opportunity to comment on such requests, as well as appeal determinations.

 From 1887-1934, the federal government illegally seized and sold 90 million acres of tribal land to settlers without compensating tribes.
 The trust process allows tribes to recover some of those lands to meet the needs of growing tribal communities.